 In as little time as possible, we’ve done a lot of research.
 How much is too much?

-It’s true, when you’re looking for the freedom of travel, it’s easy to confine yourself to your itinerary.
+It’s true when you’re looking for the freedom in travel, it’s easy to confine yourself to your itinerary.
 So I say, “Fill your mind, not your time.”
 There’s a key difference between planning your time and researching your destination.
 If you can inform yourself of where you’re going, you just might find the confidence to get lost.